moneytoo/Fixer/README.md

 1. Run following command on your computer with Android device connected.
 This one time setup requires enabled Developer mode & USB debugging.
 If you're rooted, granting this permission is not necessary. <br> ``adb shell pm grant com.brouken.fixer android.permission.WRITE_SECURE_SETTINGS``
 2. Enable Accessibility

+WARNING: There are no checks for required permissions or runtime applying of changes so some features may require restart of a service or a device.

 ##Features

 ###No safe volume warning